Professional Requirements

 Telepsychology

-A licensee shall ensure informed consent for telepsychology includes a description of any limitations of services as a result of the technology utilized.
+A licensee will ensure informed consent for telepsychology includes a description of any limitations of services as a result of the technology utilized.

 Speech Pathology and Audiology

-Prior to the first telehealth visit, a licensee shall obtain informed consent from the patient specific to the services that will be provided in a telehealth visit.
-At a minimum, the informed consent shall specifically inform the patient of the following:
+Prior to the first telehealth visit, a licensee will obtain informed consent from the patient specific to the services that will be provided in a telehealth visit.
+At a minimum, the informed consent will specifically inform the patient of the following:

 • The risks and limitations of the use of technology to provide speech pathology or audiology services;